What Is Home Schooling? | Online Learning | Oxford Home Schooling

 • Educational qualifications aren’t compulsory in the UK, so your children don’t have to sit SATs, GCSEs, AS or A Levels.

-• That being said, all these exams are open to homeschool students, so they won’t miss out if you’d like them to take formal qualifications.
+• That being said, exams are open to home school students, so they won’t miss out if you’d like them to take formal qualifications.
 Oxford Home Schooling offers a wide selection of courses, ideal for GCSE and A Level pupils.

 The Different Homeschooling Styles